myTerminal/myterminal-cli/README.md

 *myterminal* will start and the rest should be simple.

-You can also start *myterminal* without supplying the configuration file path, provided you have placed the configuration file at your home (~/) directory.
+You can also start *myterminal* without supplying the configuration file path, in which case it will start with a configuration file named *myterminal-configs.json* placed at your home (~/) directory.
+If the file does not exist, it will be created when the application is started for the first time.

 ## Dependencies

 * prompt
 * clear
+* fs-extra

 ## To-do